 Above all, we are dedicated to your success.
-Everyone experienced this past year in different ways with various challenges.
+Everyone experienced the past couple of years in different ways with various challenges.
 We strive to support an inclusive, diverse, and collegial community, and are actively working for a safe and smooth return to campus for everyone’s safety and well-being.

 We are happy to return to campus as a community.
 If you have concerns or questions about our transition back, please don’t hesitate to contact helpful resources, such as, the Office of Diversity, Equity and Inclusion, D2L Services, your professor, the Chair of your department, your Dean, or Student Ombudsperson.

 - Upload your vaccination card, log in to MyWCU and click on the Upload Vaccination Card tile from the Student Homepage.

 - How and where to get tested, whether symptomatic or as a precaution

 - I tested positive for COVID.
 Now what?

 Thanks, everyone, for doing your part to keep our whole community safe.

 How to Ensure SUCCESS in the first weeks of class: